hausersn1/ABRpresto/README.md

 # ABRpresto
-ABR thresholds, fast, accurate, no human needed.
+ABR thresholds: fast, accurate, no human needed.

 An algorithm for generating ABR thresholds by cross-correlation of resampled subaverages